AndersDeath/diary2/000-current.md

 # 03 July - Monday - Yerevan - 277 day of immigration

 So, I was investigating python fastapi framework, reactflow and some other things.
 I did it because I need to finish some tasks soon.
+At the same time I had a nice conversation with Fedor head of engineering.